burn injury claims

 Call us today

-As the premier law firm for personal injury claims across North Wales and Cheshire, and with offices in Colwyn Bay, Ellesmere Port, Rhyl, Shotton and Wrexham, you can contact us safe in the knowledge that one of our expert solicitors will take care of everything for you on a No Win No Fee basis, allowing you to carry on with your life whilst we proceed with your legal case.
+As a recognised injury claims specialist we can support your needs wherever you live in Wales, England & Northern Ireland.
+You can contact us safe in the knowledge that one of our expert personal injury lawyers will take care of everything for you on a No Win No Fee basis allowing you to carry on with your life whilst we proceed with your legal case.
+For more information and a no-obligation chat contact us today by phone on 0800 0209167 or by completing the online enquiry form at the top of this page.

 Miss G, North Wales